naturkach/notebook/kubernetes/notes.md

 <details>
 <summary> daemonset </summary>

-  -- will run one pod on on each node
+  - will run one pod on on each node
+  - DaemonSet is a Kubernetes feature that lets you run a Kubernetes pod on all cluster nodes that meet certain criteria.
+Every time a new node is added to a cluster, the pod is added to it, and when a node is removed from the cluster, the pod is removed.
 </details>

 <details>